erturkeryavuz/Euro2024App/README.md

 Data Encryption: All communication with Firebase is encrypted using HTTPS.

 Ensure your Firebase rules are properly configured for maximum security.
-For example:

   ```json
 rules_version = '2';